GeovanaBeatriz/JavaExercises/README.md

 # JavaExercises

-Exercises done in a course that I'm currently doing
+Exercises done in a course that I'm currently doing and also in my college